imagej/pyimagej/doc/llms/README.md

 ### With ChatGPT, Claude, etc.

 1. **Run the Colab notebook** to generate your personalized content
-2. **Copy the output** using the provided copy buttons in the persona and rules cells
+2. **Copy the output** using the provided copy buttons ("📋 Copy AI Configuration for Other LLMs" cell)
 3. **Paste into your preferred LLM** as context

 Or manually combine files: